daronphang/programming-resources/programming-paradigms/reactive-programming/reactive.md

 ### Contrast with Event Driven

-In constrast with event-driven, reactive programming deals with **data**.
+In contrast with event-driven, reactive programming deals with **data**.
 You declare a reaction to a change.
 Hence, it might be considered as a pull or watch strategy.

 ## Streams